NoureldienOsama/NoureldienOsama/README.md

 I’m **Noureldien Osama**, a Computer Science & AI developer focused on building systems where **logic meets creativity**.

-Inspired by **Bleach’s calm intensity**, I like working in a mindset where everything feels like:
+Inspired by the calm intensity of **Bleach**, I work with a mindset of:
-> quiet focus + controlled chaos + clean execution
+> focus • precision • controlled chaos • clean execution

 ---